g4bri-3l3/MooseAlto/README.md

 - Address Objects: `Name,Location,Type,Address,Tags`
 - Address Groups: `Name,Location,Members Count,Addresses,Tags` (note:
   **no `Type` column**.
 Static vs. dynamic can't be determined directly.
-  This is handled gracefully: a dynamic group's tag-match expression won't match any known object/group name, so it just falls through to the same "unknown name, stays opaque" behavior as an unresolved name.
+  This is handled by the code: a dynamic group's tag-match expression won't match any known object/group name, so it just falls through to the same "unknown name, stays opaque" behavior as an unresolved name.
   `Members Count` is used as a cross-check.
 If the resolved member count